unoplatform/uno/doc/articles/feature-flags.md

 ## ToolTips

-By default, `ToolTips` are disabled on all platforms except for WebAssembly.
+By default, `ToolTips` are disabled on all platforms except for WebAssembly (see [#10791](https://github.com/unoplatform/uno/issues/10791)).
 To enable them on a specific platform, set the `UseToolTips` configuration flag to `true`.
 E.g. to enable `ToolTips` on Skia, you can add the following in the end of the `App` constructor:

 ```csharp
 #if __SKIA__